Socially Aware Bias Measurements for Hindi Language Representations: Language and Culture Considerations

 \subsection{Gender in Hindi}

-The syntactical use of gender in Hindi is layered and significantly different than English in different ways~\cite{inbook}.
-These differences affect the ways biases are likely to be encoded. \paragraph{Gendered verbs:} Verbs in Hindi can be gendered depending upon the tense of the sentence.
-In case of past tense and the perfect tenses (present, past and future) which are built upon the past tense, the gender of the verb is determined by the gender of the subject.
-For example: `veha fal lene gaya/gayi' (He/She went to buy fruits).
+The syntactical use of gender in Hindi is layered and distinct from English~\cite{inbook} in different ways.
+These differences are reflected in the structure and composition of text, and is essential when interpreting the ways biases are likely to be encoded.

+\paragraph{Gendered verbs:} Verbs in Hindi can be gendered depending upon the tense of the sentence.
+In case of past tense and the perfect tenses which are built upon the past tense, the gender of the verb is determined by the gender of the subject.
+For example, `went' is `gaya' if male and `gayi' if female.

-\paragraph{Gendered Adjectives:} Adjectives in Hindi also provide gender cues towards the subject.
+\paragraph{Gendered Adjectives:} Adjectives in Hindi can also be gendered.
 However, not all adjectives change form according to the gender of the subject.
-For example: the adjective `gharelu' (Domestic) in Hindi is used the same whether a man is domestic or a woman is domestic.
-On the other hand, adjectives like `good' in English when translated to Hindi, is either `achha' for `a good man' or `acchhi' for `a good woman'.
+For example, the adjective `gharelu' (Domestic) in Hindi is used the same whether a man is domestic or a woman is domestic, but adjectives like `good' is `achha' if male and `acchhi' if female.

 \paragraph{Gendered titles:} Some titles for entities in Hindi can be gendered.
-For example: `A school principal' when translated to hindi can be `pradhanacharyaa' or `pradhanacharya' depending upon whether the principal is female or male respectively.
-Another example is `adhyapak' (male teacher) and `adhyapika' (female teacher).
+For example: `teacher' is `adhyapak' if male and `adhyapika' if female.

-\paragraph{Gender instantiations of inanimate nouns:} Instantiations of grammatical gender for inanimate nouns when used in a sentence is an important aspect of Hindi language.
-Note that these intantiations also depend upon the dialect spoken.
-As \cite{inbook} pointed out, the word `dahi' (yoghurt) is assigned feminine forms of verbs and adjectives in western dialects whereas, it is assigned masculine forms in Eastern dialects of Hindi.
+\paragraph{Gendered inanimate nouns:} Instantiations of grammatical gender for inanimate nouns when used in a sentence is an important aspect of Hindi language.
+Note that these instantiations also depend upon the dialect spoken \cite{inbook}.
+The word `dahi' (yogurt) is assigned feminine forms of verbs and adjectives in western dialects and masculine forms in Eastern dialects of Hindi.